andres-frank/uns-cg-webgl/README.md

 Below are some extra details for each practice exercise, detailing some theory and design decisions.

 ---
-### 00 - The most basic triangle
+### 00 - The basic triangle

-The Hello World of WebGL.
+The 'Hello World' of WebGL.

+This is the bare minimum needed to draw the most basic thing using WebGL: A triangle in 2D space with solid color.

 **Resources:**